bowman2001/perplexdoc/content/doc/intro/_index.md

 weight: 1
 ---

 **Perplex** has been designed to publish information about software.
 It provides templates for a documentation with up to three section levels, a news blog, longer articles and simple pages.
-The layout is optimized for strongly structured content.
-Common navigational elements allow to quickly sift through the documentation, the blog and articles are organized by taxonomies.
-The content base for _Perplex_ are directories containing **Markdown** files and supplemental resources.
-The text files start with a front-matter section for the necessary meta-data.
-These files and their resources are rendered by [**Hugo**]({{< relref "hugo" >}}) — the worlds fastest static site engine — into a website styled like this one.
+The layout is optimized for strongly structured text mixed with code.
+The content resides in plain directories filled with **Markdown** files and supplemental resources.
+The Markdown files start with a front-matter section for the meta-data, which is used to build the navigation and all the other page elements.
+This file structure is rendered by [**Hugo**]({{< relref "hugo" >}}) — the world’s most efficient static site engine — into a website styled like this one.
 {.p-lead} <!--more-->

 The chapters about _Markdown_ and the layout options assume basic knowledge about _Markdown_ and _Hugo_.
 Doesn't sound familiar at all?
 The following pages will get you started: